 Learning from the experience

 The first lesson from cancer is the importance of keeping myself informed and advocating for myself.
 As a researcher by profession, I devoured a clinical study after a study.
 I researched new developments in science, and I immersed myself in the available literature on my illness.
 Of course, I would never assume that I could know more than trained oncologists.
 Still, I wanted to discuss my treatment options with them, equipped with some dose of knowledge and understanding.

 Having done all that research, I realized that in order to stay healthy, I had to change my lifestyle.
 The first step was nutrition and becoming more physically active.
 I also needed to work on curbing stress and prioritizing sleep and relaxation.
 Finally, I knew that I had to optimize my environment.
 I set out to clear out the chemical toxins from my skincare and household cleaners and the like.
 Then, I detoxed my house and cosmetics.
 For the first time in my life, I embarked on a regular exercise program.
 Following the advice of my naturopath, I started meditating and practicing yoga.
 And I build raised beds right outside my kitchen door and became an organic gardener.

 From Research to this Wellness Project

 My cancer journey taught me to take better care of myself and my environment.
 It became my driving force to become “öko”(eco)-logical in my choices and led me to my newest adventure: this blog.
 You can read more about my reasons and passion for this project in my very first blog post.

-Now, five years since my diagnosis, and almost four since being in remission, I am healthy, strong, and thriving.
+Now, seven years since my diagnosis, and almost six since being in remission, I am healthy, strong, and thriving.
 And, if you’re willing to hear me out, I am committed to bringing all that I know and keep learning to you.
 I’ll share with you how I keep my home non-toxic, my body strong, my belly content with good food from my garden, and my skin and hair naturally beautiful.
 I will be blogging here about what I’ve learned during my journey.